 Trauma-Informed Sexual Assault Investigation and Adjudication Institute

-In the Not Alone report, the White House Task Force to Protect Students from Sexual Assault charged the National Center for Campus Public Safety (NCCPS) to develop a training program on trauma-informed sexual assault investigation and adjudication that includes Title IX training for campus officials.
-To meet this mandate, we worked with nationally-recognized subject matter experts in the fields of sexual and gender-based violence investigations, Title IX, the Clery Act, victim's advocacy, student conduct, and psychology to develop and deliver this groundbreaking curriculum.
+In 2014, the National Center for Campus Public Safety (NCCPS) was charged in the Not Alone report (PDF) to develop a training program on trauma-informed sexual assault investigation and adjudication that includes Title IX training for campus officials.
+To meet this mandate, we worked with nationally-recognized subject matter experts in the fields of sexual and gender-based violence investigations, Title IX, the Clery Act, due process, victim's advocacy, student conduct, and neurobiology to develop and deliver this groundbreaking curriculum.

 Purpose and Objectives:

-To provide college and university administrators involved in investigating and adjudicating sexual misconduct cases information and resources necessary to conduct trauma-informed investigations in line with evolving practices.
-Our Institute objectives include:
+To provide college and university administrators involved in investigating and adjudicating sexual misconduct cases information and resources necessary to conduct fair and balanced investigations that consider the potential impact of trauma, in line with evolving practices.
+NCCPS Institute objectives are to:

-- Train administrators how to conduct fair and balanced Title IX investigation and adjudication processes for all parties;
+- Train participants how to conduct fair and balanced Title IX investigation and adjudication processes for all parties;

 - Explain the intricacies and crossovers of Title IX, the Clery Act, criminal investigations, and institutional obligations;

-- Identify the effects of trauma and how trauma impacts victims and others involved in investigations; and
+- Identify the effects of trauma and how trauma might impact victims;

 - Identify and apply industry evolving practices to conduct a trauma-informed investigation from disclosure and first response to adjudication.